-After a recommendation for accommodations on examinations has been made by the Institutional Office of Academic Support's review committee (per policy E-AA-GEN-GEN-PO-00035 [insert link]), the student will receive a copy of the recommendations via letter.
+After a recommendation for accommodations on examinations has been made by the Office for Student Success' review committee (per policy E-AA-GEN-GEN-PO-00035 [insert link]), the student will receive a copy of the recommendations via letter.

 For each examination in which the student intends to utilize accommodations, it is the responsibility of the student to contact the appropriate faculty/staff member or their designee:

 For each instance in which accommodations will be utilized, students should contact the appropriate individual (as detailed above) as early as possible to make these arrangements.
 A minimum of five (5)-working days' notice is necessary to ensure arrangements can be made for testing space and proctor presence.
 When possible and reasonable, an exception to the five (5)-working-day rule may be granted by the assistant dean for academic affairs or vice dean of medical education.

 As needed, the Office of Student Affairs will coordinate with the appropriate course personnel and student to schedule a time for board examinations that will not interfere with other course work.
 This will generally overlap with the regular administration time for the examination.